 My holistic approach is customized for each individual.

 I enjoy the process of helping individuals reconnect with the rewards of self-expression.
-I work mainly with women and adolescents.
+I work mainly with those who have experienced childhood trauma.
 Gently, and with care, we will journey beyond the pain or confusion you are experiencing now to regain your optimism and energy.